Religious Index Page

 Let me note that comic book Bibles are almost always not Bibles.
 They are collections of Bible stories.
 They leave a lot out.
 This is done to save space but also to make the material more appropriate for their target audience, children.
 Children's picture Bibles do the same thing.
 Picture Bibles are sometimes called Bible story books to make it clear that they are a collection of stories taken from the Bible.
 Comic book Bibles are also Bible story books.

 Children's picture Bibles are great and there are many of them, some of them I believe are Catholic.
 As long as you can keep your children interested in them that is good.
-Ride that trend as long as you can.
+Exploit their interest in picture Bibles as long as you can.
 But when they began to resist picture bibles as too babyish, comics with word ballons can provide an easy transition until they are ready for an easy reading text Bible.
 Because of the way our culture developed word ballons make picture books cool, it does not make sense, but we make use of what we are given.

 Comics provide a great transition between picture books and text.
 This site provides direction to other comics resources.